curl/everything-curl/libcurl/callbacks/write.md

 This function may be called with zero bytes data if the transferred file is empty.

-The data passed to this function will not be zero terminated!
+The data passed to this function will not be zero terminated.
 You cannot, for example, use printf's `%s` operator to display the contents nor strcpy to copy it.